giampaolo/psutil/docs/index.rst

      ...]

   .. note::
-    (OSX) :class:`psutil.AccessDenied` is always raised unless running as root (lsof does the same).
+    (OSX) :class:`psutil.AccessDenied` is always raised unless running as root.
+    This is a limitation of the OS and ``lsof`` does the same.

   .. note::
     (Solaris) UNIX sockets are not supported.

   .. note::
      (Linux, FreeBSD) "raddr" field for UNIX sockets is always set to "".
+     This is a limitation of the OS.

   .. note::
      (OpenBSD) "laddr" and "raddr" fields for UNIX sockets are always set to "".
+This is a limitation of the OS.

   .. versionadded:: 2.1.0